Cardiovascular Technology Bachelors Degree Programs

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, the number of employed cardiovascular technologists was over 45,000 in 2006.
-Three out of four technologists worked in hospitals, while others were employed in labs, imaging centers and doctors' offices.
-Like many jobs in the healthcare field, employment for cardiovascular technologists is expected to grow 26% in the decade 2006-2016.
-The median annual salary for cardiovascular technologists in 2008 was $47,010, according to the U.S. Bureau of Labor Statistics.
+According to the U.S. Bureau of Labor Statistics, (BLS), the number of employed cardiovascular technologists was 49,400 in 2010.
+Three out of four technologists worked in hospitals, while others were employed in labs, imaging centers and doctors' offices, and outpatient care centers.
+Employment for cardiovascular technologists and technicians and vascular technologists is expected to grow 29% in the 2010-2020 decade.
+The median annual salary for cardiovascular technologists in 2012 was $52,070, according to the BLS.

 Related to Cardiovascular Tech Bachelors